Accredited Assessor Training

 - Education - degree level

-- Work experience - at least 4 years, including two years of hydro engineering, environmental or social impact professional experience
+- Work experience - at least six years of relevant experience

 - Auditor training - 40 hours of IRCA-certified training in EMS, health and safety or social auditing

 - An appropriate auditing qualification or experience - all candidates will be required to have obtained certification on an IRCA-certified auditing course which includes sufficient content on ISO 19011, such as an EMS Lead Auditor course, prior to accreditation (but not necessarily prior to the training course)

 - Protocol knowledge - familiar with the Protocol tools.